jace-ys/lab-automation/docs/protocols.md

 # Protocols

-Protocols, in the context of the lab automation system, are the set of operations that can be performed by services in the service layer - you can think of them as pre-defined "functions" that a downstream target service is able to understand and execute.
+Protocols, in the context of ULAS, are the set of operations that can be performed by services in the service layer - you can think of them as pre-defined "functions" that a downstream target service is able to understand and execute.
 A protocol is represented as a JSON object that encapsulates all the information needed for a target service to execute it.
 Similar to functions in code, one is able to pass in parameters to customise how the protocol should be executed - this is done through the protocol `spec`, which is explained below.

 The specifics of how a protocol is executed is entirely up to the target service implementing that protocol - the implementation can be seen as the "instructions" or logic carried out by the service.
 For example, a liquid handling robot might have a `SerialDilution` protocol while a plate reader might have a `MeasureAbsorbance` protocol, but different liquid handling robots and plate readers would have different implementation logic for how to execute these protocols.